netevert/sentinel-attack/README.md

 Sentinel ATT&CK aims to simplify the rapid deployment of a threat hunting capability that leverages Sysmon and MITRE ATT&CK on Azure Sentinel.

-**DISCLAIMER:** The tool presented is not a magic bullet.
+**DISCLAIMER:** This tool is not a magic bullet.
 It will require tuning and real investigative work to be truly effective in your environment.

  ![demo](https://github.com/BlueTeamToolkit/sentinel-attack/blob/master/docs/demo.gif)